Create a Conditional Access policy for Exchange on-premises and legacy Exchange Online Dedicated

 The connector supports Exchange CAS environment.
-Intune supports installing the connector on the Exchange CAS server directly, but we recommend you install it on a separate computer due to the additional load the connector puts on the server.
+Intune supports installing the connector on the Exchange CAS server directly.
+We recommend you install it on a separate computer because of the additional load the connector puts on the server.
 When configuring the connector, you must set it up to communicate to one of the Exchange CAS servers.

 Exchange ActiveSync must be configured with certificate-based authentication, or user credential entry.

 When Conditional Access policies are configured and targeted to a user, before a user can connect to their email, the device they use must be:

 - Either enrolled with Intune or is a domain joined PC.